 - You should regularly check your electronic communications, such as email accounts, for documents we may have sent you; and

 - You may withdraw your consent to receive documents electronically at any time by contacting us.

-We may also, where you consent, require you to digitally sign documents, such as your credit contract and home loan.
+We may also, where you consent, require you to digitally sign documents, such as your credit contract.